entando/entando-docs/vuepress/docs/next/docs/consume/custom-resources.md

      [globally configured TLS Secret](https://github.com/entando-k8s/entando-k8s-controller-coordinator/blob/master/charts/entando-k8s-controller-coordinator/README.md#tls)
      for the Operator is absent or has not been created with a wildcard hostname that supports this Keycloak instance's hostname.
 * `spec.replicas` - the number of replicas to be made available on the Deployment of this Keycloak Server.
-* `spec.resourceRequirements` - the minimum and maximum [resource allocation](#the-resourcerequirements-specification) for the Keycloak Server container.
+* `spec.resourceRequirements` - the minimum and maximum [resource allocations](#the-resourcerequirements-specification) for the Keycloak Server container.

 ## EntandoApp

 An EntandoApp is a Deployment of a Docker image that hosts an Entando and Java based web application.
 Entando offers two standard images that can be used, but generally we expect our customers to provide their images here.
-An EntandoApp Deployment packages three images into a single Pod: the Entando App Image in question, AppBuilder and Component Manager.
+An EntandoApp deployment packages three images into a single Pod: the EntandoApp image discussed here, AppBuilder, and Component Manager.

 ### Overview